Vicuna Research for the Apparel Industry

 In the first case, the fiber stems from the back of the animal whereas, in the second case, the fiber comes from its flanks.

-II.- Short Fiber: This fiber has a length of less than 2 centimeters.
+II.- Short fiber: This fiber has a length of less than 2 centimeters.
 It is obtained from the classification done during the dehairing phase.

-Classification of the Vicuña Fiber according to its condition
+Classification of the Vicuna fiber according to its condition

 I.-Dirty fiber: This fiber is the one obtained after the shearing of the animal.